pbc86/pbc86.github.io/README.md

 - MathQuantum suggests to update `index.html` to `index.md`.
 It's a good idea so you can update the index file easily without too much html.

 ### Step 3:
-- Change `layout:` in `index.md` to `single` from `home` so it won't show the blog posts.
+- Change `layout: single` in `index.md` from (`layout: home`) so it won't show the blog posts.
 - Markdown syntax: **bold**, *italic*, heading, etc...
 For further reference, see [Markdown Guide](https://www.markdownguide.org),
 - Update `_data/navigation.yml':
   - change the `title` and `url`
   - create / rename file in `??` to match `url`

 ### Step 4:
-- Add Youtube video:
+- Insert Youtube video:
   - abc
   - def
-- Add link to pdf file in Google Drive.
+- Insert link to pdf file in Google Drive.

 ### Step 5:
 - Mathematical expressions: he mentioned it but did not explain how to do it.